Bauhaus USPS Stamps & Brochures

 Joost Schmidt

 Schmidt joined the school in 1919 as a student and later became a teacher, especially known for his contributions to typography and graphic design.
 He played an influential role in shaping the Bauhaus’s visual language, especially in graphic design.
+His background in advertising has affected his use of type and imagery, which is why his seal is a triangle, for the hierarchy of advertising typography.

 Laszlo Maholy-Nagy

 Joined the Bauhaus in 1923, bringing his self-taught background in painting, photography, and constructivist ideas.
 He saw typography as a form of visual communication and when paired with photography, could get over traditional art forms.
+To reflect his hands-on approach and love for photography, Laszlo’s seal is a circle, echoing the camera lens he used to create his work.

 Herbert Bayer

 Bayer played a significant role in developing modern design and typography.
 Beginning his studies in Bauhaus in 1921, Bayer moved to teaching advertising and typography, advocating for integrating photography into typographic compositions.
+His unique use of grids has led him to create multiple striking designs, and for that, his seal is a square.

 Main Cancellation Seal